Blog

 • Risk Mitigation: Tokenization reduces the risk of data breaches, which can cost businesses an average of $4.24 million.
 In the event of a breach, tokenization protects customers’ valuable payment information.

-• Essential for Ecommerce: Tokenization prioritizes securing customers’ payment information for online businesses.
-Builds customer trust and confidence in the payment process.
+• Essential for Ecommerce: For online businesses, tokenization is essential for securing customers’ payment information during online transactions.
+It builds customer trust and confidence in the payment process and ensures that regulatory compliance standards like PCI DSS are met.

 What is Tokenization Used For?
 A Look at Tokenization Examples

-Tokenization is often used by businesses for protecting cardholder data.
+Tokenization is often used by businesses to protect cardholder data.
 When you process a payment using the token stored in your systems, only the original credit card tokenization system can swap the token with the corresponding primary account number (PAN) and send it to the payment processor for authorization.
-Your systems never record, transmit, or store the PAN only the token.
+Your systems never record, transmit, or store the PAN, only the token.

 Although no technology can guarantee the prevention of a data breach, a properly built and implemented cloud tokenization platform can prevent the exposure of sensitive data, stopping attackers from capturing any type of usable information, financial or personal.